nerndt/SkylordsRebornSMJAPI/README.md

-# SkylordsRebornAPI
+# SkylordsRebornSMJSLRAPI
-A .Net API Implementation for Skylords Reborn API
+A .Net API Implementation for Skylords Reborn API originally cloned from SkylordsRebornAPI

 ## Example
 ```csharp